At the age of 31, Albert “Ginger” Goodwin was shot dead.

 He arrived here in 1909 and found work in a mine in Glace Bay, Nova Scotia.
 Soon enough though there were strikes here as well.
 It was the same as home, poor conditions, low pay and no days off.
 With the strikes came the evictions and hard-working families were left starving.
 By 1910 Albert was heading west to BC where he first worked in the Kootenays before heading to Vancouver Island where he settled in Cumberland.
-It was a beautiful town but the mines here were very dangerous, methane was the biggest factor with explosions happening all time, 64 men died in one such incident 10 years before Albert arrived.
+It was a beautiful town, but the mines here were very dangerous, methane was the biggest factor with explosions happening all the time, 64 men died in one such incident 10 years before Albert arrived.

 The war in Europe had been going for 2 years and more soldiers were needed, so the Canadian government brought in the draft, it was 1917.
 Goodwin was against the war but did sign up and register but applied for a deferment.
 Many others followed suit in seeking a deferment.
 When he was assessed for service, he was found to have bad teeth and was in very poor health, he was quite petite and in rough shape, he received his deferment.

 He continued to fight for the workers and was instrumental in a strike that shut down the smelter, just 2 weeks after the strike began, Albert was called back in for another assessment and was found to be fit for service.
 He had no interest in fighting in Europe and headed off to Cumberland and from there into the wilds of Vancouver Island, He was not alone, many others joined him.
-They were helped by the people of Cumberland and another labour leader Joe Naylor. a socialist and union activist who been a mentor to Goodwin.
+They were helped by the people of Cumberland and another labor leader Joe Naylor. a socialist and union activist who has been a mentor to Goodwin.